jpmrno/Alma.old/Readme.md

-# KI α
+# WALLOS α

-KI is based on x64BareBones wich is a basic setup to develop operating systems for the Intel 64 bits architecture.
+WALLOS is based on x64BareBones wich is a basic setup to develop operating systems for the Intel 64 bits architecture.

 The final goal of x64BareBones's project is to provide an entry point for a kernel and the possibility to load extra binary modules separated from the main kernel.

-Please read "Manual de Usuario.pdf" for the usage manual and "Informe.pdf" for more information about KI.
+Please read "Manual de Usuario.pdf" for the usage manual and "Informe.pdf" for more information about WALLOS.

 ## Requisites